IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Results and Discussion

 \section{Results and Discussion}

-In this section, we first compare the inductive and transductive performance with currently advanced approaches under varying ambiguity and noise levels.
-Then, we show the noise robustness of our method and reveal the impact of different augmentation strategies.
+In this section, we first report inductive and transductive results under varying ambiguity and noise levels.
+Then, we show the noise robustness of our method and reveal the importance of smoothness constraints.
 Next, we conduct parameter sensitivity analysis and study the role of swapping in label correction.
-Finally, we visualize the latent representations to qualitatively analyze the strengths of our method.
+Following that, we visualize the latent representations for qualitative analysis.
+Finally, we present practical application scenarios of noisy PLL.